mayuresh9890/primengTemplates/README.md

-# Steps To Add PrimeNg Table Or PrimeNg Liabrary Setup :
+# Steps To Add PrimeNg Table Or PrimeNg Library Setup :

 STEP 1 ::